 We all had cars – Eric brought his ’40 customized coupe, Jeff had a deuce roadster, and I brought the ’32 Ford rat-rodder, and we just had a blast!
 We drove ’til we were almost out of gas, both physically and in the tank.

 And word has it there’s a bootleg video of a rehearsal with ZZ Top and Jeff Beck…

 Well, apparently, somewhere backstage was a hidden video camera capturing the whole bit.
 There are several good blues tunes, a version of “Going Down,” and some monster mystery thing made up on the spot where Jeff decides he is not from this planet.
 We’ve always known it, but he proved it!

-Any recent additions to the fabled Gibbons guitar collection you want to cite?
+Any recent additions to the fabled Gibbons guitar collection?